Knowledge Store & Wiki: Team Memory for Humans and AI

 The wiki is for humans.
 The knowledge store is for the AI — and for you.

 The knowledge store collects learnings from your day-to-day work and makes them searchable.
-Every entry has a category, a confidence score, and optional links to tickets, boards, or wiki pages.
+Every entry has a category, a confidence score, and optional links to tickets, projects, or wiki pages.

 Six Knowledge Types